 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Further information on funding for prospective UK, EU and international postgraduate students.

-Applicants for this programme must have completed the Teach First PGCE programme and be enrolled on the Teach First national programme.
+Applicants for this programme must have completed the Teach First PGCE programme and be enrolled on the Teach First Leadership Development Programme.

 For entry to the programme, you must provide the following:

-- transcript of your undergraduate degree results and Teach First PGCE transcript;
+- a transcript of your undergraduate degree results and Teach First PGCE transcript;

 - a supporting reference from your employing school;

 - a supporting academic reference (preferably from your subject/professional tutor on the Teach First PGCE programme);